kinan3bb3s/kinan3bb3s.github.io/_pages/about.md

 I am a postdoctoral researcher at the Physics Lab of ENS Lyon, France, working on texture analysis, few-shot learning, and diffusion models.

 I completed my Ph.D. in September 2024 at the Université du Littoral Côte d'Opale (ULCO), France, with the LISIC Laboratory.
-My research interests focus on low-rank matrix approximation and completion, inverse problems, and wavelet analysis with applications in hyperspectral imaging.
+My Ph.D. work focused on low-rank matrix approximation and completion, inverse problems, and spectral correction with applications in hyperspectral imaging.

 I received my Bachelor's degree in Informatics Engineering, Systems, and Computer Networks from Tishreen University, Syria, in 2015, and my Master's degree from the same department in 2020.